 - Age.
 Dry eyes are a part of the natural aging process.
 The majority of people over age 65 experience some symptoms of dry eyes.

 - Environmental conditions.
-Exposure to smoke, wind and dry climates can increase tear evaporation resulting in dry eye symptoms.
-Failure to blink regularly, such as when staring at a computer screen for long periods of time, can also contribute to drying of the eyes.
+Exposure to smoke, wind, and dry climates can increase tear evaporation resulting in dry eye symptoms.
+Failure to blink regularly, such as when staring at a computer screen for long periods of time, can also contribute to the drying of the eyes.

 - Other factors.
 Long-term use of contact lenses can be a factor in the development of dry eyes.
 Refractive eye surgeries, such as LASIK, can decrease tear production and contribute to dry eyes.

 Dry eyes can be diagnosed through a comprehensive eye examination.
 Testing, with emphasis on the evaluation of the quantity and quality of tears produced by the eyes, may include: